-The effects of some severe strokes can be completely reversed, and patients can make a full recovery if treated in a timely manner, thanks to a procedure called a thrombectomy.
+Thanks to a procedure called thrombectomy, the effects of some severe strokes can be completely reversed, and patients can make a full recovery if they receive treatment in a timely manner.

-Thrombectomy is a relatively new radiologically guided interventional procedure for the treatment of acute ischemic stroke which has been shown to be effective up to 24 hours post onset of stroke. .
-This is a stroke caused by a blood clot in a major blood vessel in the brain.
-It is estimated that approximately 10 to 20 per cent of stroke patients would have this type of stroke.
+Thrombectomy is a relatively new radiologically guided, interventional procedure for the treatment of acute ischemic stroke which has been shown to be effective up to 24 hours post-onset of stroke.
+This form of stroke is caused by a blood clot in a major blood vessel in the brain.
+It is estimated that approximately 10 to 20 percent of all stroke patients present with this type of stroke.

-Beaumont Hospital is now the designated provider of the National Thrombectomy Service and patients are referred here from all over the country to access the service. €10,000 was provided to neuroradiology to help establish a critical pathway for suitable stroke patients to be referred to Beaumont and create awareness of this in all hospitals.
+Beaumont Hospital is now home to the National Thrombectomy Service and patients are referred here from all over the country to access the thrombectomy procedure. €10,000 was provided to neuroradiology to help establish a critical pathway for patients to be referred to Beaumont and to create increased awareness of this in hospitals countrywide.